-&lt;sup>74 See generally Public Resources Code section 21080, subdivision (c); California Code of Regulations, title 14, section 15075.
+&lt;sup>75 See generally Public Resources Code section 21080, subdivision (c); California Code of Regulations, title 14, section 15075 (Exhibit A).

-&lt;sup>75 Public Resources Code section 21092.5, subdivision (b).
+&lt;sup>76 Public Resources Code section 21092.5, subdivision (b).
+Exhibit A.

-&lt;sup>76 Public Resources Code section 21080.4, subdivision (a); California Code of Regulations, title 14, section 15082, subdivision (a).
+&lt;sup>77 Public Resources Code section 21080.4, subdivision (a); California Code of Regulations, title 14, section 15082, subdivision (a).
+Exhibit A.

-&lt;sup>77 California Code of Regulations, title 14, section 15084, subdivision (c).
+&lt;sup>78 California Code of Regulations, title 14, section 15084, subdivision (c).
+Exhibit A.

-- (3) Consult with other agencies and hold scoping meetings (scoping meetings can be voluntary or mandatory depending on the situation) with responsible and trustee agencies, other interested state and local agencies, and, with members of the public. - (4) Consult with and request comments on the DEIR from: - a.
+- (4) Consult with and request comments on the DEIR from: - a.
 Responsible agencies. - b.
 Trustee agencies with resources affected by the project. - c.
 Any other state, federal, and local agencies which have jurisdiction by law with respect to the project or which exercise authority over resources which may be affected by the project. - d.
 Any city or county which borders on a city or county within which the project is located. - e.
 For a project of statewide, regional, or areawide significance, the transportation planning agencies and public agencies which have transportation facilities within their jurisdictions which could be affected by the project.
-"Transportation facilities" includes: major local arterials and public transit within five miles of the project site, and freeways, highways and rail transit service within 10 miles of the project site. - (5) Prepare or hire a consultant to prepare the DEIR. - (6) Prepare a NOC when the DEIR is complete, file it with OPR, provide public notice in a newspaper of general circulation that the DEIR is available for review and comment, and, distribute the DEIR.
+"Transportation facilities" includes: major local arterials and public transit within five miles of the project site, and freeways, highways and rail transit service within 10 miles of the project site.
+80 - (5) Prepare or hire a consultant to prepare the DEIR.81 - (6) Prepare a NOC when the DEIR is complete, file it with OPR, provide public notice in a newspaper of general circulation that the DEIR is available for review and comment, and, distribute the DEIR.
+82